-Oliver is a trial and appellate lawyer and is widely recognized for exceptional experience in complex litigation and dispute resolution matters.
-For over 17 years, across both Alberta and British Columbia, Oliver has regularly been retained by public and private corporations, partnerships, shareholders, directors, officers, boards, special committees and professional advisors in a wide range of complex, time-sensitive business disputes, including:
+Oliver is a trial and appellate lawyer, and Chair of the Commercial Litigation Group at Hamilton Duncan.
+Oliver is widely recognized for delivering winning results for clients involved in complex business disputes and time-sensitive bet-the-company commercial matters.
+For over 17 years, across both Alberta and British Columbia, Oliver has regularly been retained by public and private corporations, partnerships, shareholders, directors, officers, boards, special committees and professional advisors in a wide range of litigation matters affecting businesses in every industry, including:

 - director and officer liability;